OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

     Note the **Name** of the modules listed.
 For your convenience, you can also export the results to Excel.
 In the Excel output, the modules are marked as "Not OK" in the "Label" column.

-1. Go to Service Center and create and download a solution that includes the modules from the list.
+1. Go to Service Center, create and download a solution that includes the modules from the list.

 1. Upload the solution in the [IPP portal](http://www.outsystems.com/ipp/) to change the activation code to your infrastructure.